 Founder and Creative Director at StartMotionMEDIA

-WHEN I launched my first campaign in 2009, I WORKED WITH A CLIENT WHO had A SIMPLE project.
+WHEN I launched my first campaign in 2009, I WORKED WITH A CLIENT with a cool product

 It didn't matter how nice our video was, or how awesome the product was.
 He didn't go to potential backers and build community ahead of time, and didn't have an initial group of committed fans waiting for him to launch.